Skip to main content

 Comparing Modified Gross CAM vs. NNN CAM

-When a landlord absorbs CAM in a modified gross lease, there's no guarantee they're managing costs efficiently.
-The tenant has no audit rights, no CAM variance analysis, no ability to challenge management fee allocations.
-The landlord's incentive to minimize CAM costs is weaker when those costs don't flow directly to tenant bills.
+When a landlord absorbs CAM in a modified gross lease, there is no guarantee they are managing costs efficiently.
+The tenant has no audit rights, no CAM variance analysis, and no ability to challenge management fee allocations.
+The landlord's incentive to minimize CAM costs is weaker when those costs do not flow directly to tenant bills.

-In a full NNN lease, the landlord's incentive alignment is mixed — they recover actual costs, so there's less pressure to minimize them.
+In a full NNN lease, the landlord's incentive alignment is mixed.
+They recover actual costs, so there is less pressure to minimize them.
 But tenants who exercise audit rights can challenge specific line items, which creates some discipline.

 For tenants deciding between modified gross and NNN: